markleysales/MarkleySales/README.md

   <a href="mailto:marksales.dev@gmail.com">marksales.dev@gmail.com</a><br>
   <a href="https://www.hisolver.com/">www.hisolver.com</a>
  </div>
-<p align="left">Follow me on Instagram and LinkedIn 🔔, where I post news, trivia, articles
+<p align="left">Follow me on Instagram and LinkedIn! 🔔 Where I post news, trivia, articles
  <br>and educational content from all over the tech and geek world! 💻<br><br><br></p>